-At school level, V-various initiatives applying to the education for sustainable development, such as debates, art exhibitions, eco trails, etc. take place.
-The most common practice employed by schools in their attempt to ingrain education for sustainable development into classes, is to develop curricula meant to be taught in the additional training free elective classes, including topics related to the education for sustainable development concept.
+Various initiatives applying to the education for sustainable development, such as debates, art exhibitions, eco trails, etc. take place.
+The most common practice employed by schools in their attempt to ingrain education for sustainable development into classes, is to develop curricula meant to be taught in theadditional training, including topics related to the education for sustainable development concept.
 Apart from that, a series of schools have established environmental education clubs, where education for sustainable development is entirely in focus.

-Every year MoEW and its regional structures - Nature Park Directorates, River Basin Directorates and Regional Inspectorates on Environment and Water (RIEWs) in cooperation with MES and municipalities, conduct national campaigns to raise public awareness and culture on the occasion of dates of the international ecological calendar - World Wetlands Day -

-February 2; Water Day - March 22; Forest Week - March 30 to April 5; Earth Day - April 22; Combat Climate Change Day - May 15; Biodiversity Day - May 22; European Week of Sustainable Development - May 30-June 5; Environment Day - June 5; Danube Day - June 29; Day of Clean Air for Blue Skies - September 7; European Mobility Week - September 16 to 22; Protection of the Ozone Layer Day - September 16; Birds Day - October 1; Water Monitoring Day - October 18; Black Sea Day - October 31; Mountains Day - December 11 and others, as well as campaigns related to the conservation of certain species or groups of species - bats, dolphins, bears, etc. Within these campaigns, by MoEW and its structures/units and in some cases Forest Executive Agency and Nature Park Directorates to it, are held round tables, conferences for students, teachers, employees of municipal and state administration, open classes in nature, competitions, exhibitions, environmental camps, ecotrails, ekoperformances, exhibitions, cleaning and afforestation activities, quizzes, training seminars and various forums, involving hundreds of thousands of children and young people throughout the country and which are a good example of partnership with local authorities, institutions, businesses and NGOs at the regional level.
-The regional divisions of MoEW report annually on average over 650 kindergartens and schools and over 35,000 children and students covered in information and educational initiatives.
+Every year MoEW and its regional structures - Nature Park Directorates, River Basin Directorates and Regional Inspectorates on Environment and Water (RIEWs) in cooperation with MES and municipalities, conduct national campaigns to raise public awareness and culture on the occasion of dates of the international ecological calendar - World Wetlands Day -February 2; Water Day - March 22; International Bird Day - April 1; Forest Week-March 30 to April 5; Earth Day - April 22; Combat Climate Change Day - May 15; European Natura 2000 Day - May 21; Biodiversity Day - May 22; European Week of Sustainable Development - May 30-June 5; Environment Day - June 5; World Day to Combat Desertification and Drought - June 17; Danube Day - June 29; Day of Clean Air for Blue Skies - September 7; European Mobility Week September 16 to 22; Protection of the Ozone Layer Day - September 16; Birds Day October 1; Water Monitoring Day - October 18; Black Sea Day - October 31; European Week for Waste Reduction; World Soil Day - December 5; Mountains Day -December 11 and others, as well as campaigns related to the conservation of certain species or groups of species - bats, dolphins, bears, etc. Within these campaigns, by MoEW and its structures/units and in some cases Forest Executive Agency and Nature Park Directorates to it, are held round tables, conferences for students, teachers, employees of municipal and state administration, open classes in nature, competitions, exhibitions, environmental camps, ecotrails, ekoperformances, exhibitions, cleaning and afforestation activities, quizzes, training seminars and various forums, involving hundreds of thousands of children and young people throughout the country and which are a good example of partnership with local authorities, institutions, businesses and NGOs at the regional level.
+The regional divisions of MoEW report annually on average over 1000650 kindergartens and schools and over 35,000 children and students covered in information and educational initiatives.